dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 As the input and output of `Transforms`, a `DataView` is the fundamental data pipeline type, comparable to `IEnumerable` for `LINQ`.

 In ML.NET, data is similar to a SQL view.
 It is lazily evaluated, schematized, and heterogenous.
 The object is the first part of the pipeline, and loads the data.
-For this tutorial, it loads a dataset with comments and corresponding toxic or non toxic sentiment.
+For this tutorial, it loads a dataset with taxi trip pricing information.
 This is used to create the model, and train it.

 Add the following code as the first line of the `Train` method: